 Commissions include a painting of a Brown Kiwi for the Tawharanui Regional Park TOSSI committee to celebrate the work of volunteers and commemorate the opening of a predator-proof fence, plus paintings of endangered birds for an investment art collector, paintings of Australian native animals for a multinational businessman and wildlife drawings and paintings for numerous private collectors.
-Her Australian Grevillea paintings were featured in a restricted release series of calendars.
-Sales include to Malaysia, the United Kingdom, Australia & New Zealand.
+Many of my paintings have been featured in restricted release series of calendars.